Auburn residents want answers on illegal dumping investigationBy RYAN O'CONNOR

 Sullivan said the matter has been referred to the Rockingham County Attorney's Office.

-“As far as I'm concerned, there's some deep healing that needs to go on in this town, and no matter what came out of this investigation, no matter whose fault it was, or whoever's fault it wasn't, it's time to let a dead dog lie,” said Eaton.
-“The investigation still needs to go on ... but whether the town brings charges against anybody or whatever, let them handle it, and let's let it progress the way it should progress.'I'll tell you right now, I've been out knocking on 500 something doors .... and there is really a lot of division in this town, a lot of division, and there's no need for that.'
+'As far as I'm concerned, there's some deep healing that needs to go on in this town, and no matter what came out of this investigation, no matter whose fault it was, or whoever's fault it wasn't, it's time to let a dead dog lie,' said Eaton.
+'The investigation still needs to go on ... but whether the town brings charges against anybody or whatever, let them handle it, and let's let it progress the way it should progress.'I'll tell you right now, I've been out knocking on 500 something doors .... and there is really a lot of division in this town, a lot of division, and there's no need for that.'

 Many of those in attendance at the meeting said they'll also attend and demand answers at the Auburn Police Commission's meeting at 7 p.m. email@example.com